 Top Frequently Asked Questions:

 How can I talk to someone about the program/get connected with faculty/schedule a visit?
 TAPS faculty and staff are always happy to make themselves available to discuss the program with prospective students.
 Please make contact well in advance of your preferred date with one of our advisors via email to discuss logistics.
 Prospective students are welcome to visit our facilities in Lyman Hall and tours of our building can be arranged by contacting the department directly.
 Tours are dependent on the availability of our staff and should be arranged well in advance of your visit to campus.
-The building and main office is open for tours Monday through Friday, 9am - 4pm during the academic year (Sept - end of May) and9am - 3pm (Memorial Day - August).
-Additional campus tours and info sessions are available to prospective students through the Undergraduate Admissions Office.
+The building and main office is open for tours Monday through Friday, 9am - 4pm during the academic year (Sept - end of May) and 9am - 3pm (Memorial Day - August).
+Campus tours and info sessions are available to prospective students through the Undergraduate Admissions Office.
 We highly recommend that you participate in one or both of these programs prior to arranging a tour of our department.

 Do I need to audition for admission to the department?
 No. If you are accepted at Brown, all of our Department's activities and offerings will be open to you.

 Can I send in audio/visual materials to supplement my application?